drosen555/iqwebsite-clone/whitepapers/ELTMaestro-for-Spark-Data-integration-on-clusters.md

 easier to build -- but its attractive aspects of efficiency and low cost are surrounded by a thorny wall of inaccessibility.

-Integrator for Spark is our solution to address this gap -- the sword that cuts through the wall of thorns.
-Integrator for Spark is a new data integration tool that allows users to load, transform, and organize data on Spark clusters using an intuitive visual dataflow language that is familiar to users of traditional ETL tools such as Informatica or DataStage.
-Unlike traditional ETL tools, however, Integrator for Spark is powered by the Spark cluster itself and has no independent transformation engine.
-This fact has important consequences in terms of the _cost_, _complexity_, and _performance_ of the system -- simply put, Integrator for Spark is superior to traditional ETL in all three dimensions.
+ELTMaestro for Spark is our solution to address this gap -- the sword that cuts through the wall of thorns.
+ELTMaestro for Spark is a new data integration tool that allows users to load, transform, and organize data on Spark clusters using an intuitive visual dataflow language that is familiar to users of traditional ETL tools such as Informatica or DataStage.
+Unlike traditional ETL tools, however, ELTMaestro for Spark is powered by the Spark cluster itself and has no independent transformation engine.
+This fact has important consequences in terms of the _cost_, _complexity_, and _performance_ of the system -- simply put, ELTMaestro for Spark is superior to traditional ETL in all three dimensions.

 ![](/whitepapers/img/spark/image7.jpg)